rssys/krr-artifact/tutorial/README.md

 ```

 ## Make your own recordable kernel
 Due to its split-recorder design, KRR requires some modifications to the guest linux kernel.
-The full changes refers to this [repo](https://github.com/tianrenz2/linux-6.1.0/tree/smp-rr), but here is a single [patch file](kernel_rr/Support-for-KRR-guest-recorder-patch) that contains all the changes.
+The full changes refers to this [repo](https://github.com/tianrenz2/linux-6.1.0/tree/smp-rr), but here is a single [patch file](0001-Support-KRR-guest-agent.patch) that contains all the changes.
 To apply the changes, mv the file to your kernel source code directory and execute:
 ```
-mv Support-for-KRR-guest-recorder-patch Support-for-KRR-guest-recorder.patch
-git apply Support-for-KRR-guest-recorder-patch
+git apply 0001-Support-KRR-guest-agent.patch
 ```
-Note that this patch file is based on Linux 6.1.0, different version of source code may encounter some conflicts to resolve.
+***Tips: this patch file is based on Linux 6.1.0, there might be conflicts when the kernel version is too far (e.g., 5.1.x), use the --reject option to show the conflicting files and try to resolve***

-To compile, we can refer to a sample [.config](kernel_rr/rr_guest_config) file, note that this config file is also based on linux 6.1.0, so depending on your own linux kernel version, it might be somehow different.
+To compile, we can refer to a sample [.config](rr_guest_config) file, note that this config file is also based on linux 6.1.0, so depending on your own linux kernel version, it might be somehow different.

 ## KRR Development Guide